videojs/http-streaming/docs/stream-time-from-player-time.md

 1. An anchor point must be chosen to match up a *player time* and a *stream time*
 1. The offset must be determined between the *player time* and the *stream time* at that point

 Two anchor points that are usable are the time since the start of a new timeline (e.g., the time since the last discontinuity or start of the stream), and the start of a segment.
-Because each segment is tagged with its *program time*, using the segment start as the anchor point is the easiest solution, since it's the closest point to the time to convert, and it doesn't require us to track time changes across multiple segments.
+Because each segment is tagged with its *program time*, using the segment start as the anchor point is the easiest solution, as it's the closest potential anchor point to the time to convert, and it doesn't require us to track time changes across multiple segments.

 To make use of the segment start, and to calculate the offset between the two, a few properties are needed: